 I have to start this post by saying my grandma made the best pancakes ever ever ever.
 I was 11 when she passed away but can still remember the smell and taste and texture of these pancakes.
 You didn’t even need syrup because they were so fluffy and sweet… and that means a lot coming from someone who drowns her food in any sauce and condiment she can get her hands on!
 Breakfast with grandma’s pancakes was the next best thing to having cupcakes for breakfast!

 Some of my fondest memories of food as a child were these pancakes and I miss my grandma and her pancake recipe more than you know!
 From what I understand, she wrote the recipe down several times, but since she never really measured the ingredients when she made them, no one ever duplicated her recipe exactly and I am beginning to think she must have had some magic touch or something.

-Since her passing almost exactly 17 years ago from today, several of her 10 daughters have searched high and low for a recipe similar to the one she used and nothing even tweaked or copied has come close… until now!
-My aunt Candace emailed me in February saying she has found the closest recipe yet!
-I have made these pancakes probably 5 times in the last 3 months and though not exactly what I remember them to be, these pancakes are fantastic!
+Since her passing almost exactly 25 years ago from today, several of her 10 daughters have searched high and low for a recipe similar to the one she used and nothing even tweaked or copied has come close… until now!
+My aunt Candace emailed me one day with the news that she found the closest recipe yet, and I literally made these pancakes probably 5 times in 3 months.
+Though they are not exactly what I remember them to be, these pancakes are pretty freakin’ fantastic!

 from Candace Davenport

 *Makes about 16 pancakes

 - 1 cup of sugar

 - In a large bowl, whisk dry ingredients together.

 - In a separate smaller bowl, mix together to eggs, milk and oil.